kyma-project/istio/docs/user/00-35-dns-proxying.md

   resolution: DNS
 ```

-Results in DNS queries for `db.example.com` returning an auto-allocated IP like `240.240.0.1` instead of the actual external IP.
+Results in DNS queries for `db.example.com` return an auto-allocated IP like `240.240.0.1` instead of the actual external IP.
 The proxy then routes traffic for `240.240.0.1:3306` to the resolved backend.

 To opt out of auto-allocation for a specific ServiceEntry, add the following label: